tanchunsiong/Zoom_VideoSDK_Windows_RawDataDemos/VSDK_getRawAudio/README.md

-# VSDK_RawDataDemos
+# Zoom Video SDK Get Raw Aduio

-This current sample app is based on version 1.8.10
+This current sample app is based on version.txt
-A Windows C++ Application demonstrate Zoom Video SDK raw data access in Session
+A Windows C++ Application demonstrate Zoom Video SDK's raw audio access feature

 # Install vcpkg for adding dependency libs.
 You might need to use Powershell (as administrator) or Windows Terminal to execute the sh script files